 Written Report & Recommendations

-A comprehensive document with findings, prioritised recommendations, and supporting evidence including the heat map, AP inventory, and throughput data.
+A detailed document with findings, prioritised recommendations, and supporting evidence including the heat map, AP inventory, and bandwidth and throughput test data.
 Designed to be shared with ownership, brand standards teams, or competing vendors for independent validation.

 How does a professional network audit compare to internal assessment?